o0yr0o/Stock-analysis/README.md

 ## Summary

-### Advantages Vs. Disadvantages of Refactoring Code
+### Advantages and Disadvantages of Refactoring Code
+- Advantages (Cuelogic, 2021):
+  - Refactoring improves the design of software.
+  - Refactoring makes software easier to understand.
+  - Refactoring helps finding bugs and programming faster.

+- Disadvantages:
+  - Refactoring required more money and more time.

-### Pros and Cons Apply to Refactoring the Original VBA Script
+### Advantages and Disadvantages Apply to Refactoring the Original VBA Script
+- Advantages:
+  - The refactored code run faster.
+  - Helps me understand more clearly the purpose of the original code and how it works.

+- Disadvantages:
+  - Takes a long time to refactor.
+  - New bugs might appeared.

+## References
+Cuelogic.
+“What Is Refactoring and Why Is It Important?” _Cuelogic Technologies Pvt.
+Ltd._, Cuelogic Technologies, 17 Jan.
+2021, www.cuelogic.com/blog/what-is-refactoring-and-why-is-it-important.

+Watts, S., & Kidd, C. “What Is Code Refactoring?
+How Refactoring Resolves Technical Debt.” _BMC Blogs_, 19 Mar.
+2018, www.bmc.com/blogs/code-refactoring-explained/.